operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ### Flags

-* `--as-file` - Print packages and versions in go.mod or Gopkg.toml format.
+* `--as-file` - Print packages and versions in go.mod or Gopkg.toml format, depending on the dependency manager chosen when initializing or migrating a project.

 ### Example

+With dependency manager `dep`:

 ```console
 $ operator-sdk print-deps --as-file